todesking/fizlang/README.md

-# Fizlang: Just a toy language that can do fizzbuzz
+# Fizlang: Just a toy language that can do FizzBuzz

-Run `sbt run` to some demo.
+Run `sbt run` to FizzBuzz demo.